IS:13252(Part-1) | IT(Information Technology)

 What is IS 13252(Part-1)?

-As mentioned, this standard is applicable to information technology equipment, whose demand is constantly increasing, which is clear from statistical data that the IT industry's revenue is expected to touch US$ 227 billion in FY22 from US$ 196 billion in FY21.
+As mentioned, this standard is applicable to information technology equipment, whose demand is constantly increasing, It is clear from statistical data that the IT industry's revenue is expected to reach US$ 227 billion in FY22 from US$ 196 billion in FY21.

 For a better understanding of why product testing is important, let’s have a look at why product testing is crucial.

 Why is Product Testing Crucial | Importance of Product Testing

 - One of the most important purposes of testing is quality assurance of a product that reflects high quality, safety, and reliability.

 - Product testing allows the manufacturer to ensure conformance with established technical standards to produce high-quality and safe products.

 - Build reputation and maximize the profit, considering that a tested product indicates quality assurance.